mcp-rune 0.107.0

 Selection Store & Selection Tools

-MCP Apps that display record lists (search view, autocomplete picker, multi-select) support server-side selection — users check records in the UI, the selection is stored on the MCP server, and the LLM can retrieve it for follow-up operations.
+MCP Apps that display record lists (find_model_app, pick_model_app, multi_pick_model_app) support server-side selection — users check records in the UI, the selection is stored on the MCP server, and the LLM can retrieve and manage it for follow-up operations. view_selection_app is the dedicated visual surface for inspecting, pruning, and clearing the store.

 Architecture